mjrdnk/captioner/README.md

 ```

 Navigate to the URL: localhost:3000 from Chrome.
-After being prompted to enable your microphone, it will convert the client's microphone
+After being prompted to enable your microphone, it will convert your microphone
-input to text on the screen.
+input to text output on the screen.

 # compatibility
 Browser compatibility for now: Chrome.